 Featuring talks, panels and breakout groups led by:

 Sponsored by: NIMBioS (National Institute for Mathematical and Biological Synthesis), SAMSI (Statistical and Applied Mathematical Sciences Institute), and the NSF Mathematical Sciences Diversity Committee, in cooperation with the Association for Women in Mathematics (AWM).

 Descriptive flyer (pdf)

 Ruth Charney, Brandeis Univ. and President of AWM

 Snehalata Huzurbazar, Univ. of Wyoming, North Carolina State Univ., and SAMSI

 Joan Lind, Univ. of Tennessee

-For further information, please contact Kelly Sturner, Education and Outreach Coordinator, NIMBioS (email: ksturner_at_nimbios.org) or Dr. Suzanne Lenhart, Associate Director of Education and Outreach, NIMBioS (email: lenhart_at_math.utk.edu).
+For further information, please contact Greg Wiggins, Education and Outreach Coordinator, NIMBioS (email: firstname.lastname@example.org) or Suzanne Lenhart, Associate Director for Education and Outreach, NIMBioS (email: email@example.com).